Sushang-Li/CPT202_Group_6/README.md

 3. **Implementation**: Building the actual components of the system as per design.
 4. **Testing**: Rigorously testing the system to ensure reliability and performance.
 5. **Deployment**: Deploying the system for actual use.

+## How to Run
+1. Clone the repository
+2. Open the project in an IDE
+3. Run the project
+4. Access the website on http://localhost:8080/index.html
+5. Enjoy

 ## Contributors